Xavious/lotj-plugins/README.md

 This is my personal repository of Lotj related plugins for MUSHclient.

 ## Installation
-To download the individual files from GitHub, without their markup on it, you need to click the "raw" button and download the file that way.
+To download a plugin from GitHub, without their markup on it, you need to click the individual plugin you want, click the "raw" button, and download it that way.
 Here's a quick and simple demonstration of how to download and install a plugin in MUSHclient:

 ![plugininstall](https://user-images.githubusercontent.com/13019467/52906755-f9097680-3220-11e9-9862-b38e9d9108ae.gif)